 - The work must be well made and impeccably finished.

 - A mastery of the medium should be apparent.

 - Sculpting should be flawless, with accurate proportions or, if exaggerated, should harmoniously fit the concept of the piece.

 - Hair should be of a material appropriate to the piece and flawlessly applied.

-- Costuming should be well conceived and expertly sewn, using fabric appropriate to the figure’s scale and/or its intended effect.
+- Costuming should be well conceived and expertly sewn, using materials appropriate to the figure’s scale and/or its intended effect.

 Identity of Design

-Every applicant should have a style of working that is unique and recognizable.
+Every applicant should have a style of working that is unique, consistent and recognizable.
 Having a true signature style elevates the work into the realm of high art, which is an essential element of NIADA’s standards.

 The details of the scoring and reasons for acceptance or rejection of applicants are solely the business of the Standards Committee and are kept confidential.
-This information may be revealed only at the discretion of the Standards Chair, if doing so is deemed helpful to applicants.
+Upon request, the Standards Chair will send an applicant the anonymous comments.”